startling/sixteen/readme.markdown

 ## up next:

+* get the screen and sixteen-web working
-* fix the quirky parts of the parser
+* rewrite the assembler + parser
-* optimize sixteen-web, frontend and backend.
-* rewrite the debugger and make a more useful disassembler.
+* rewrite the debugger; the code sucks.
+* let the disassembler guess for chars and strings (both c- and pascal-style)
 * write nice editor commands for sixteen-asm, sixteen-dis, and sixteen-web

+Feel free to do any of these. :)